duckduckgo/content-scope-scripts/types-generator/README.md

 # TypeScript Type Generation from JSON Schemas

 This project provides a set of scripts to automatically generate TypeScript types from JSON Schema files.
 It supports generating types for two main purposes: `settings` and `messages`.
-These types are designed to integrate smoothly with features such as `@duckduckgo/messaging`, and ensure consistency across different schema definitions.
+These types are designed to integrate smoothly with features such as `@duckduckgo/messaging`.

 ## How It Works